- Hair makeup is a temporary hair dye that easily washes out in just one shampoo.

 Hair makeup is a wash-out hair color that lasts just one shampoo.
 The concept of hair makeup was recently brought to life by L’Oreal as a range of cream colors for the hair.
 Shortly after, many other brands followed suit with their own unique take on this hair color category.
 Just as with makeup for the face, hair makeup can be applied early in the day and then washed off in the evening.

 Like regular makeup, hair makeup comes in a wide range of formulas, from creams and pastes to sprays and liquids.
-Each formula requires a slightly different application method and has its own benefits and drawbacks, which we touch on in our reviews.
+Each formula requires a slightly different application method and has its own benefits and drawbacks, which we touch on in our reviews of the best hair makeup products.
 In general, cream formulas are best for targeted applications, while sprays and gels are awesome for adding color all over.

 Hair Makeup vs. Temporary Color vs. Semi-Permanent Color